Wednesday 23rd July 2014

 Times are GMT, one hour is added for BST between March 25th and October 28th

 The star Arturus is a red giant, 25 times the diameter of the Sun, and travelling at some pace through the Galaxy.
-If you look high to the east at nightfall you’ll see the unmistakable shape of the Plough, or The Big Dipper, whatever you prefer.
+If you look quite high to the west at nightfall you’ll see the unmistakable shape of the Plough, or The Big Dipper, whatever you prefer.
 If you imagine a line that follows the curve of the handle, you’ll come to a bright orange star 30 degrees from the Plough handle end star.

 This is Arcturus, the brightest star in its constellation Bootes, and one of the brightest in the sky.
 Arcturus was originally a star not unlike the Sun but is further along in its lifetime, as it has now evolved into a red giant.
 Arcturus has swelled up to a bloated size as it comes to the end of its stellar fuel, and will eventually cast off its outer layers to become a planetary nebula, just as our Sun will do in a few billion years time.
 Arcturus is emitting about 110 times as much visible light as the Sun, but in infra-red it is even more powerful at around 200 times stronger.
 This stellar specimen 36.7 light years away is a few thousand degrees cooler than the Sun, and likely much older.